ghkaan/BaR-release/README.md

 ### Overview
 **Batch Runner (BaR)** is a tool designed to execute and validate sets of SAS, PY and R programs, BAT and CMD batch files.
 It provides functionality to:

-- Load jobs, add programs to the list using Drag-n-Drop
+- Load jobs, add programs to the list using drag-and-drop
 - Run programs or batch files sequentially or in parallel
 - Categorize programs or batch files for organized execution
-- Analyzes program outputs (log\lst files, and optionally validation datasets for SAS programs)
+- Analyze program outputs (LOG\LST files, and optionally validation datasets for SAS programs)
-- Edit programs in internal editor with syntax highlight
+- Edit programs in buit-in editor with syntax highlighting
 - Generate detailed reports with color coding and filters
-- Manage program execution with skip/pause/reset options
+- Manage program execution with skip, pause and reset options
-- Get information about authors from git or svn if exist
+- Retrieve author information from Git or SVN (if available)
-- Access all functions in 3 ways: through menus, hotkeys and context menus
+- Access all functions in three ways: via menus, hotkeys, or context menus
-- File associations can be registered for .bar, .log or .lst files from File menu
+- Register file associations for `.bar`, `.log`, or `.lst` files through the File menu
-- Command line parameter can be used to open .bar, .log or .lst files, for example:
+- Open `.bar`, `.log`, or `.lst` files via command-line parameters, for example:
 ```
 > bar.exe "c:\Project1\ADB\adb.bar"
 ```
-The application supports multiple languages, color themes, provides logging capabilities.
+The application supports multiple languages, color themes, and includes logging capabilities.

 <img src="screenshots/bar_main1.png" width="400"> <img src="screenshots/bar_main1d.png" width="400">

 ---

-### Main menu
+### Main Menu
-Provides access to application functionality through several sections:
+Provides access to the application's functionality through several sections:

 1. **File** menu - Job management (new, load, save, recent jobs), program management (add programs to the job or remove them), some settings
 2. **Job** menu - Program execution, sorting, applying categoies, run type, encoding (for SAS)
-3. **Reports** menu - Log analysis and reporting
+3. **Reports** menu - Log analysis and reporting tools
-4. **Help** menu - Information about program, help articles
+4. **Help** menu - Information about the program, help articles

-Each menu section contains related commands for specific operations.
+Each menu section contains commands related to specific operations.

 ---

-### File menu
+### File Menu
 Contains commands for job management:

 - **New Job**  (Ctrl+N) - Create a new empty job